AcademySoftwareFoundation/OpenColorIO/SECURITY.md

 It is a bug if calling a function with well-formed arguments causes the library to crash.
 It is a security issue if calling a function with well-formed arguments causes arbitrary code execution.

+## History of CVE Fixes

+CVE-2026-42450 -- Stack buffer overflow in sscanf.
+(Fixed in OCIO 2.5.2)